Berta Frey: Post war

-After World War II (1939–45) Frey became Chair of the New York Guild's Program Committee.
+After World War II (1939–1945) Frey became Chair of the New York Guild's Program Committee.

 She often gave talks on different subjects, and frequently contributed to Handweaver and Craftsman, a national magazine launched in 1940.

 In May 1946 Frey conducted a conference on weaving at the YMCA in Milwaukee sponsored by the Milwaukee Weaver's Guild.

 She gave demonstrations of how to prepare the warp for the loom.

-In the years just after the war, Frey taught weaving at the Arrowmount school in Gatlinburg, Tennessee, in summer workshops organized by Pi Beta Phi and the University of Tennessee.
+In the years just after the war, Frey taught weaving at the Arrowmount School of Arts and Crafts in Gatlinburg, Tennessee, in summer workshops organized by Pi Beta Phi and the University of Tennessee.

 Frey was an instructor at the Fletcher Farm School in Vermont.

 In 1948 she published a second edition of her small book, Seven Projects in Rosepath.

 This was one of the first American guides for beginner handweavers.

-On 8–9 April 1955 a meeting of 135 members of Ontario weaving guilds was held at the Heliconian Club in Toronto.
+On April 8-9, 1955 a meeting of 135 members of Ontario weaving guilds was held at the Heliconian Club in Toronto.
 Frey gave a talk and demonstrated putting on a multicolored warp.
 The group formed an advisory committee to look into setting up a provincial organization, leading to the foundation of the Ontario Handweavers & Spinners (OHS) the next year.

 She returned to Ontario in 1960, when she was the principal speaker at the OHS conference organized by the Ottawa Valley Weavers Guild.
 She talked about handweaving from ancient times until the present, and later showed how ancient designs could be used in modern settings.

 In 1967 she was again in Ontario as one of the judges of the OHS exhibition Fashion Fabrics, which opened in Kingston, Ontario in October 1967 and circulated for the next two years.

-In 1969 Frey was one of the founders of the Handweavers Guild of America (HGA), and served on its first board of directors.
+In 1969 Frey was one of the founders of the Handweavers Guild of America (HGA) and served on its first board of directors.

-At this time she was teaching weaving at Woodstock, New York.
+At this time she was teaching weaving in Woodstock, New York.

-She died on 1 February 1972 at the age of 78 in Bearsville, New York, just to the west of Woodstock.
+She died on February 1, 1972 at the age of 78 in Bearsville, New York, just to the west of Woodstock.

-The HGA held its first convention, in Detroit, Michigan, on 8–11 June 1972.
+The HGA held its first convention, in Detroit, Michigan, on June 8-11, 1972.

 Garnette Johnson announced the HGA Scholarship fund, established in memory of Frey.

-The Thousand Islands Arts Center ~ Home of the Handweaving Museum in Clayton, New York has an extensive collection of textiles made by Frey.
+The Thousand Islands Arts Center in Clayton, New York has an extensive collection of textiles made by Frey.